 At the same time, the faculty dedicates itself anew to the establishment and maintenance of an atmosphere conducive to the search for truth, justice, and dignity for all on the Bradley University campus, in the community, and in the nation.

-F. Committee on the Use of Human Subjects in Research
+F. Principles, Rules, and Regulations Governing the Use of Human Subjects in Research at Bradley University